ScreamingHawk/ScreamingHawk.github.io/_posts/2017-02-20-jekyll-site.md

 The driving factor for the change in website was the desire for change.
 I've had a busy year personally and professionally and felt like a change was overdue.

+I treated this website like a [greenfield project](https://en.wikipedia.org/wiki/Greenfield_project).

 ### Infrastructure Requirements